What Is the Life Expectancy of Your Electronics?

 Use these ranges as a guideline; they will be 90%+ accurate.
 There are outliers to refute these ranges.
 For example, we know that some TVs have failed in year one, while others have worked for 20+ years.

 We suggest that you get in front of some of the items that need replacement so that you do not experience lengthy system downtime when a critical component fails.
-Call your local HTA Certified installation firm and have them give you an assessment of your system.
+Call us today to schedule an assessment of your system.
 Your system is probably older than you think!

 Article by the Home Technology Association (www.htacertified.org).